Top Five Steps for Winning the Job

 Offer A Little More / Accept A Little Less

-Companies and candidates alike with some wiggle room in their salary range often come out ahead, said Howe.
+Companies and candidates that leave wiggle room in their salary range often come out ahead, said Howe.
 “Candidates should try to look at the big picture and not be so dead-set on a certain salary,” he advised.
 “If you delay your job search for an extra month, you probably could have made up that money by taking a job in a lower range and be busy putting in the effort to gain a promotion.
 If everything else makes sense, consider taking a bit less.”

 Find a Mentor